teachaccess/accessibility-skills-hiring-toolkit/roles/instructional-designer.md

 #### Preferred
 Applicants with the following qualifications will be preferred:
-- Experience applying best practices in universal design for learning to creating instructional digital resources
+- Experience applying best practices in universal design for learning to create inclusive instructional digital resources

 ## Interview Questions